AndersonJader0/chat-app-css/README.md

 #### If you wanna see the website on your user agent acess the link: https://calm-melba-a2e317.netlify.app

 > The dificult of this project is <table><tr><td>Intermediary</td></tr></table>
+> Its necesseary a strong knowledge on CSS to develop the project.

 #### Technologies used
 <table>